Van0SS/myCobot-320-random-position-grabbing-tasksition-/README.md

 # myCobot-320-random-position-grabbing-task-YOLOv5s
 Using myCobot-320 to grab an object in the area of camera detection

+jog_following is an updated version of following.py, using dual thread, avoided camera lag and slow tracking.

 following.py is for lettting the end factor to follow the blue item in the camera.

 get_pose.py is for getting the current pose info of the robot, you have to manully move the robot to the Calibration Points.